dhis2/dashboard-app/docs/dashboards.md

 ![](resources/images/dashboard-create-mode.png)

+In some DHIS2 Core instances it is possible to either create a regular (internal) dashboard, or to embed a dashboard from an external source.
+See [this section](#creating-and-editing-an-external-dashboard) for more information about this.

 ### Adding items to the dashboard

 Add items to the dashboard by searching for items using the **Search for items to add to this dashboard** dropdown selector.
 Item types are:

 - Visualizations (charts and pivot tables)
 - Maps
 - Line lists
 - Event reports
 - Event charts
 - Reports
 - Resources
 - Third party plugins and app widgets
 - Messages
 - Text boxes
 - Spacers

 ![](resources/images/dashboard-item-selector.png)